Leonardo-Boss/suckless-site/dwm.suckless.org/patches/adjacenttag/index.md

 Description
 -----------
-This patch allow to focus on the adjacent tag (left or right) or tag a client to it, the version with 'skipvacant' will skip vacant tags
+This patch allow to focus on the adjacent tag (left or right) or move a client to it, the version with 'skipvacant' will skip vacant tags

 Default keybindings